 I love a European City with a beautiful Old Town and seeing photos of Riga’s Old Town definitely inspired me to want to visit.

-It isn’t that big but its big enough and perfect to wander around taking any pretty street that you fancy!
-In fact I found it quite hard to find my bearing’s in Riga’s Old Town as the streets are quite windy but this just meant that we kept seeing new areas and getting lost here should be on your things to do in Riga!
+The Old Town in Riga isn’t that big but it’s big enough and perfect to wander around taking any pretty street that you fancy!
+In fact, I found it quite hard to find my bearing’s in Riga’s Old Town as the streets are quite windy but this just meant that we kept seeing new areas and getting lost here should be on your things to do in Riga!

 There are some seriously impressive buildings around too so keep looking up and keep an eye out for them!
 The 2 sets of iconic buildings that you need to visit in Riga are: